dzak83/SmartThingsPublic/README.md

 # Smart AR Home app setup

-Until SmartThings will publish our app in the marketplace, please follow the steps below to manually add it to your smart apps.
+Smart AR Home needs a way to connect with your SmartThings devices.
+To enable that connection, please follow the steps below to manually publish our SmartApp on your SmartThings hub.

 ### Publish the app
 1. Sign in into your SmartThings portal: https://graph.api.smartthings.com/